ayoubAnbara/NewsApp/README.md

 # NewsApp
 Fast News is app submit the latest news headlines of the most important from international and local newspapers.<br>
-It provides comprehensive coverage of the regional and international news headlines.<br>
 It provides you with the latest news with speed & accuracy right from the heart of events.
 The daily content offers a wide variety of breaking news & featured stories across politics, sport, business, science, health, technology & life style.<br>
-Choose, read and easily compare the most famous newspapers with your mobile free of charge and in the fastest way possible.
-All the headlines of major newspapers in the palm of your hand..<br>
+Choose, read and easily compare the most famous newspapers with your mobile free of charge and in the fastest way possible.<br>
 It has a property Dark Theme.<br>
 ##Demo:
 https://play.google.com/store/apps/details?id=com.anbara.ayoub.news